-Americans hold more close to $1.1 trillion credit card debt according to the Federal Reserve.
+Americans hold close to $992 billion credit card debt as of June 2021, according to the Federal Reserve.
 If you have balances on multiple credit cards—Experian reports Americans hold an average of four credit cards each—chances are they each have different interest rates, some higher than others.
-When you're weighing the best order to pay off your credit cards, you'll save more money by focusing on the balance with the highest-interest rate first.
+When you're weighing the best order to pay off your credit cards, you'll save more money by focusing on the balance with the highest interest rate first.

 The Cost of a High-Interest Rate Credit Card